-Driving under the influence (DUI) is one of the most serious traffic offenses in Fullerton, CA. Individuals may be accused of a DUI after a routine traffic stop or after a motor vehicle collision.
-The penalties for DUIs can include jail time, fines, and the suspension of your license.
+Driving under the influence (DUI) is one of the most serious traffic offenses in Fullerton, CA. Individuals accused of a DUI after a routine traffic stop or motor vehicle collision could face serious consequences if convicted.
+The penalties for DUIs can include jail time, fines, and the suspension of your driver’s license.

-It is vitally important that you get professional help right away if you are charged with a DUI.
-You can lose your license if you do not set up a meeting with the Department of Motor Vehicles (DMV) within 10 days of a DUI accusation.
+It is vitally important that you get legal help right away if you face DUI charges.
+Not only can your attorney help you develop a defense, but you can also lose your license if you do not set up a meeting with the Department of Motor Vehicles (DMV) within 10 days of a DUI accusation.

 Penalties for DUI Convictions in Fullerton